jbriquet/GenesisEthereumDev/README.md

 that scientists can use for interpreting world-wide electrical consumption, for people connected on the Ethereum block-chain.
 Each users receive a part of the fee collected when scientist want to access the database.
-- DAPP proposal : greenEther , saveTheWorld ..
+- DAPP proposal : greenEther, saveTheWorld, eTourism
+- DAPP : eTourism : shows a GIF that make you discover a new location every day start with carribean islands